ArmyOfPirates/pyPopUp/README.md

 # pyPopUp

 A Windows extension for Python (2.x) to display simple message popups.
 This is a personal project and still Work In Progress.
+Based on extension example project and compiled with VS2008.
 Only tested with Python 2.7 on 64bit Windows.

 ## Features